Hemp seeds contain fiber, healthy fats, and protein. Here are some easy ways to add them to the food our kids eat.

 - Stir into oatmeal: Add a spoonful to oatmeal to add fats and protein to help the oatmeal provide energy a little longer than it otherwise would.

-- Add to yogurt: Sprinkle onto yogurt along with some honey or jam for a super-powered snack.
+- Add to yogurt: Sprinkle onto yogurt along with some honey or jam.

 - Stir into grains: Stir a spoonful into grains like brown rice and quinoa to add nutrition.
 They blend right in!

-- Blend into mac and cheese: Add ¼ cup hemp seeds to this Cauliflower Mac and Cheese for extra protein and healthy fats.
+- Blend into mac and cheese: Add ¼ cup hemp seeds to this Cauliflower Mac and Cheese.

 I’d love to hear your feedback or questions on hemp seeds, so please comment below with feedback.